 After some side streets we headed back to the northwest on North Dakota.
 We nearly missed a turn at 3rd Avenue (my bad) but recovered again.
 Soon we were in the Tacoma Park neighborhood and arrived at the fourth pit stop at the home of Crazy Rando Mike and Lisa.
 (Lisa’s not crazy, just Mike.)

 After a chat with our cheerful hosts, we headed north to Alaska.
 Works for me.
-Alaska head down to 16th Street then onto Sherill Drive into Rock Creek Park.
+Alaska heads down to 16th Street then onto Sherill Drive into Rock Creek Park.
 If there were fewer cyclists and an open gate into the park this would an awesome descent.
 Even so, it was a blast.
 It led to the closed Bingham Road.
 We rode on a hilly, windy sidepath to another hilly, windy side path along Oregon Avenue.
 The terrain kept us from reading our cue sheet and we rode past our turn off the path.
 When we realized the mistake we walked through some weeds to Oregon and backtracked.
 Then it was up Beech on my legs which were starting to show signs of rigor mortis.
 Needless to say I got dropped again.

 Utah, Nevada, and Nebraska were conquered without a fuss.